 - 1. As near the right of way line as possible. - 2.
 Outside of the clear zone. - 3.
-Five feet from the shoulder point on flush shoulder roadways or six feet from the back of curb to eliminate the need to narrow or reroute sidewalks around driveways. - 4.
+Five feet from the shoulder point on flush shoulder roadways. - 4.
 As far from edge of traffic lane as practical.

 Nearing intersections, the sidewalk should be transitioned as necessary to provide a more functional crossing location that also meets driver expectation.
 Further guidance on the placement of stop or yield lines and crosswalks is provided in the MUTCD and the Design Standards.